The NIH Almanac

 Development of a new office to improve trans-NIH initiatives

-In 2005, NIH launched the Office of Portfolio Analysis and Strategic Initiatives (OPASI) in the Office of the NIH Director to transform the way NIH finds and funds cutting-edge research, improve our ability to identify public health challenges, and increase trans-NIH dialogue, decision-making and priority-setting.
-OPASI will build upon the model of the NIH Roadmap for Medical Research and will coordinate with NIH ICs and external stakeholders to identify research priorities that will ultimately improve NIH’s ability to be nimble, dynamic, and responsive to emerging scientific opportunities and public health needs.
+In 2005, NIH launched a new office within the Office of the NIH Director to transform the way NIH finds and funds cutting-edge research; improve the ability to identify public health challenges; and increase trans-NIH dialogue, decision-making and priority-setting.
+The office built upon the model of the NIH Roadmap for Medical Research and increases coordination with NIH ICs and external stakeholders to identify research priorities that will ultimately improve NIH’s ability to be nimble, dynamic, and responsive to emerging scientific opportunities and public health needs.

-The Strategic Plan for NIH Obesity Research is a multi-dimensional research agenda that addresses one of the nation’s most dramatic health challenges.
-In the U.S. population, recent figures show that 65 percent of adults—or 130 million people are overweight or obese.
+The Strategic Plan for NIH Obesity Research addresses one of the nation’s most dramatic health changes with a multi-dimensional research agenda.
 The strategic plan enhances both the development of new research in areas of greatest scientific opportunity and the coordination of obesity research across the NIH.
-The plan calls for interdisciplinary research teams to bridge the study of behavioral and environmental causes of obesity with the study of genetic and biologic causes.
+The plan called for interdisciplinary research teams to bridge the study of behavioral and environmental causes of obesity with the study of genetic and biologic causes.

 Supported the NIH Neuroscience Blueprint

-Mental illness, neurological disorders and a range of behavioral disorders are major causes of human suffering and contribute greatly to the burden of disease.
-These illnesses exact a cost of $500 billion each year.
-NIH Directors from 17 Institutes and Centers have developed a model of strategic leadership to address several of the most common causes of death and disability, as well as rare disorders that affect the brain, spinal cord, or nerve cells throughout the body.
+Mental illness, neurological disorders, and a range of behavioral disorders are major causes of human suffering and contribute greatly to the burden of disease.
 The blueprint leverages the abilities of the Institutes and Centers to create new resources, tackle common scientific problems, and train the next generation of neuroscientists through collaboration and leadership.

 Made health disparities a research priority